-An extremely abundant and unusual family of anthropoids from the Fayum is the Parapithecidae.
-Parapithecids have the primitive anthropoid tooth formula of 2.1.3.3 and they have very large conules on the upper molars and premolars.
+Parapithecidae are an extremely abundant and unusual family of anthropoids from the Fayum.
 The parapithecid Apidium is known from many jaws with teeth, crushed and distorted crania, and several skeletal elements.
-The molars of Apidium had low, rounded cusps and thick enamel, suggesting a frugivorous diet.
-Apidium was probably a good leaper, having tightly apposed distal tibia and fibula as well as a narrow distal femur with a deep patellar groove (Fleagle and Simons 1995).
 Parapithecus is known from cranial material including a beautiful, undistorted cranium.
 This genus shows extreme reduction of the incisors, including complete absence of the lower incisors in P. grangeri (Simons 2001).
 This trait is unique among primates.
-Biretia is a primitive member of the family that has the primitive trait of an unfused mandibular symphysis.
-Parapithecids were once thought to be the ancestral stock of platyrrhines; however, their platyrrhine-like features are probably just primitive retentions and the most conservative approach is to consider them stem anthropoids.
+Parapithecids were once thought to be the ancestral stock of platyrrhines; however, their platyrrhine-like features are probably ancestral retentions, so the most conservative approach is to consider them stem anthropoids.